Qatar diplomatic crisis: Finances

-At the start of the crisis, Standard & Poor's downgraded Qatar's debt by one notch from AA to AA−.
+The crisis had immediate and measurable economic effects across the Gulf region.
+In the early days of the blockade, Qatar's stock market experienced a significant decline, and regional financial markets reacted to increased uncertainty.
+The crisis had negative short-term impacts on GCC stock markets, reflecting investor sensitivity to political instability.
+For example, Standard & Poor's downgraded Qatar's debt by one notch from AA to AA−.
 Qatar's stock market dropped 7.3% on the first day of the crisis, and reached a 9.7% drop by 8 June 2017.
 Additionally, in the first months following the crisis the government of Qatar injected $38.5 billion, which was equivalent to 23% of the country's GDP, to support the country's economy and its banking sector.
+Trade and financial flows were also disrupted.
+Restrictions on land, air, and sea routes increased transportation costs and forced Qatar to rapidly diversify its supply chains, particularly through new trade links with Iran and Turkey.

 Per S&P Global Ratings, banks in Qatar are strong enough to survive a withdrawal of all Gulf country deposits.

 In August 2018, Brookfield Property Partners, 9% of which is owned by the Qatar Investment Authority, signed a 99-year lease on Jared Kushner's financially troubled 660 Fifth Avenue skyscraper.
 The deal raised suspicions that Qatar was attempting to influence the Trump administration.

 Despite the ongoing diplomatic blockade led by Saudi Arabia, international banks like HSBC, Goldman Sachs and others sought to repair their ties with Qatar by building stronger financial and business relations.
 Saudi Arabia and the United Arab Emirates informally warned the bankers not to have close relations with Doha or else there would be consequences.

 On 20 January 2019, Sheikh Tamim bin Hamad Al Thani attended the opening session of the Arab Economic Summit in Beirut, Lebanon.
 This helped Qatar increase its influence and soft power in the region.
 Sheikh Tamim Bin Hamad Al Thani and Mauritanian President Mohamed Ould Abdel Aziz were the only two Arab leaders to attend the summit.
 Since Sheikh Tamim was the only GCC leader to attend, he received praise from the President of Lebanon himself, Michel Aoun.
 Hilal Khashan, a professor of political science at the American University of Beirut, said "He became the star of the summit."

 Overall, Qatar's annual GDP declined by 1.5% in 2017, though it increased by 1.2% in 2018 and 0.8% in 2019 despite the diplomatic crisis, though it would decline 3.6% in 2020 following the COVID-19 pandemic.
 In the year the crisis ended in 2021 Qatar's annual GDP increased 1.6%.